 China's wage rate advantage has seen consistent decline for more than two decades because of exponential annual increases in labor costs.
-During the past 25 years China's manufacturing wages have increased more than 10-fold and continue to rise.
+During the past 25 years China's manufacturing wages have increased more than 10-fold and continue to rise27.
 Annual rate increases of 10 to 13 percent in China's manufacturing industry have been consistent over the last 25 years.
 This trend in China's manufacturing wages equates to a doubling of rates every six to seven years.
 From 2020 to 2021, China's wage rates took a significant jump and increased by 20%.

 The exponential increase in China's manufacturing wage rates has been driven in part by a growing demand for qualified manufacturing workers.
 For the past five decades, manufacturing in China has grown at a drastic rate.
-Annual exports from China to the U.S. have risen from nearly non-existent in 1985 to an estimated \$500 Billion in market value today.
-China's exports to the rest of the world by market value are much larger at (5) times the amount of the U.S.

-Contrary to popular belief, China's population has seen a significant deceleration in growth compared to the end of the 20th century, which contributes to a declining available workforce.
-"China's family planning policy is claimed to have averted the increase in population of some hundreds of millions of people, and at the same time has eliminated hundreds of millions of potential laborers".
+Annual exports from China to the U.S. have risen from nearly non-existent in 1985 to an estimated \$500 Billion in market value today28.
+China's exports to the rest of the world by market value are much larger at (5) times the amount of the U.S.29 averted the increase in population of some hundreds of millions of people, and at the same time has eliminated hundreds of millions of potential laborers"31.
 The effects of this trend can be seen in the current workforce.
 There are regions within China that show signs of a developing "rust belt", similar to regions of the Midwest U.S. A 2020 study by The British Medical Journal predicts the population in China will fall from 1.41 billion to 0.73 billion by the end of the century.
 Together, the increasing demand for manufacturers and the decreasing supply of workers is driving up labor rates at an annual average pace of more than 10%.